Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2preclass.md

 ## Preclass for Monday
 The intersection of Bioengineering and human health is an active and exciting area of research.
-To better discuss the role that bioengineering can play in addressing future challenges in health care and medicine first briefly familiarize your self with the article, The Burden of Disease and the Changing Task of Medicine, available from [link-1](https://www.nejm.org/doi/full/10.1056/NEJMp1113569) and also a summary of the same material from [link-2](https://www.businessinsider.com/leading-causes-of-death-from-1900-2010-2012-6?op=1).
+To better discuss the role that bioengineering can play -in addressing challenges in human health- briefly skim the following, The Burden of Disease and the Changing Task of Medicine, available from [link-1](https://www.nejm.org/doi/full/10.1056/NEJMp1113569) and also a summary of the same material from [link-2](https://www.businessinsider.com/leading-causes-of-death-from-1900-2010-2012-6?op=1).

 **Q.1.
 What is the definition of 'burden of disease'?**

 **Q.2.
-How has the burden of disease changed over time?**
+How has the burden of disease for various diseases changed over time?**

-Next, familiarize yourself with some background information on malaria from the following links:
+Next, familiarize yourself with some background information on malaria from the two links:

 1. [WHO - 10 facts on Malaria](https://www.who.int/features/factfiles/malaria/en/)